rakeshsguttedar/Terraform-EKS/Readme.md

-### Step 1: Create an S3 Bucket
+### Step 1: Create an S3 Bucket and a DynamoDB table in AWS Console UI in the region ap-south-1

 ### Step 2: [In repo] Replace Bucket Name and Key Name in Terraform Configuration
-Ensure you replace the bucket name in your `provider.tf` and the key name in your `variable.tf` with the appropriate values.
+Ensure you replace the bucket name and dynamodDB table name in your `backend.tf` and the key name in your `variable.tf` with the appropriate values.

 ### Step 3: Create Root Credentials (Access Key & Secret Access Key)
 ```bash